jinxo13/FetchTV-Helpers/README.md

         --> Save episode containing 'S4 E12' or 'S4 E13' for the show 2 Broke Girls to C:\\Temp
         fetchtv_upnp.py --recordings --ip=192.168.1.10 --port=49152 --overwrite --folder="2 Broke Girls" --title="S4 E12, S4 E13" --save="C:\\temp"

+        --> List anything currently recrding
+        fetchtv_upnp.py --isrecording --ip=192.168.1.10 --port=49152

         Commands:
         --help        --> Display this help
         --info        --> Attempts auto-discovery and returns the Fetch Servers details --recordings  --> List or save recordings
-        --shows      --> List the names of shows with available recordings
+        --shows       --> List the names of shows with available recordings --isrecording --> List any items that are currently recording.
+If no filtering is specified this will scan all items on the Fetch server so it can take some time

         Options:
         --ip=<ip_address>             --> Specify the IP Address of the Fetch Server, if auto-discovery fails